malkaguillot/ECON2206-Data-Management-2022/lectures/1-git.md

 - [GitHub](https://github.com/)   <!-- .element: class="fragment" data-fragment-index="2" -->

-  - It's important to realise that Git and GitHub are distinct things.
+  - It's important to realize that Git and GitHub are distinct things.

   - GitHub = <bcolor>online hosting platform</bcolor> that provides an array of services built on top of the Git system. <!-- .element: class="fragment" data-fragment-index="2" -->
     - (Similar platforms include Bitbucket and GitLab.)